temach/reports/INR-Lab-2-ipv4-and-ipv6.md

 #### Can you see what is being sent?

 There is a great wealth of information.
 Most of it is quite self-explanatory.
 Greenish color highlights the lines that directly relate to the HTTP protocol, i.e. to the request for the web page from the host.
 First there is a three way TCP handshake, after that the connection is established an a GET request is send by the browser to the server.
 The browser is at the address 192.168.122.1 and the server is at address 192.168.122.189 on the virbr0 virtual bridge (with network 192.168.122.0/24).
-The first HTTP GET request must have specified the `keep-alive` header because even though there are a total of 3 HTTP requests and responces the TCP three way handshake is only performed once (at the beginning).
+The first HTTP GET request must have specified the `keep-alive` header because even though there are a total of 3 HTTP requests and responses the TCP three way handshake is only performed once (at the beginning).
 We can also see some TCP traffic that is unrelated to the web page request.

 #### What kind of information can you get from this?